olga-perederieieva/TAsK/README.md

-The TAsK software implements several algorithms for solving the deterministic static traffic assignment problem with fixed demands, and the non-additive traffic assignment model.
+The TAsK software implements several algorithms for solving the deterministic static traffic assignment problem with fixed demands, and the non-additive traffic assignment problem.

 All code is implemented in the C++ programming language.
 This is open-source software distributed under the MIT license.

-The software was tested only on Ubuntu (12.10, 13.10 and 14.04) operating system.
+The software was tested only on the Ubuntu (12.10, 13.10 and 14.04) operating system.

 **Authors**
 - <a href = http://www.des.auckland.ac.nz/people/o-perederieieva>Olga Perederieieva</a>